ArGoApp (ARGO) Hits Market Capitalization of $3.05 Million

-ArGoApp (CURRENCY:ARGO) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on February 21st.
-During the last week, ArGoApp has traded flat against the U.S. dollar.
-ArGoApp has a market capitalization of $3.05 million and approximately $226,445.00 worth of ArGoApp was traded on exchanges in the last 24 hours.
-One ArGoApp coin can now be purchased for approximately $0.34 or 0.00000963 BTC on major exchanges.
+ArGoApp (CURRENCY:ARGO) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on February 26th.
+One ArGoApp coin can now be purchased for $0.34 or 0.00000963 BTC on major cryptocurrency exchanges.
+In the last seven days, ArGoApp has traded flat against the U.S. dollar.
+ArGoApp has a total market capitalization of $3.05 million and approximately $226,445.00 worth of ArGoApp was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.